yogeshmpandey/yogeshmpandey.github.io/_posts/2017-11-27-Backpacking-Europe-ROME.md

 <img src="https://i.imgur.com/xyKWvIi.jpg" alt="logo">
 >Form Top

-My bus was to leave at 9 pm in the night.And I had time so, I went to a Pizza restaurant nearby and ordered some unpronounceable pizza.
-The name is so twisted that I can't even Google it now, Google's Do you mean? is failing me.
+My bus was to leave at 9 pm in the night.
+I had time so, I went to a Pizza restaurant nearby and ordered some unpronounceable pizza.
+(The name is so twisted that I can't even Google it now, Google's Do you mean? is failing me).
 The Pizza came and it was just Delicious, although it had tuna in it and I was not able to make my way through knife and fork.
 But Still, the taste was finger licking good.

 <img src="https://i.imgur.com/u2U5fHd.jpg" alt="logo">